Contrast-Security-OSS/contrast-sca-action/README.md

               fail: true
     ```

 6. After committing, create a Pull Request (PR) to merge the update back to your main branch.
-Creating the PR triggers the Contrast SCA action to run.
-The extra "Code Scanning" check appears in the PR.
+Creating the PR triggers the Contrast Security SCA action to run.

 ## Usage